setting up the star tracker

 Two Alignment Tricks That Help

-The first is using a laser to position the tracker initially, then making micro‑adjustments from there.
+1. The first is using a laser to position the tracker initially, then making micro‑adjustments from there.
 If you try this, take great care with the laser.
 Don’t shine it in your eyes.
 Don’t point it at an aircraft.
 Don’t point it at other people.
 Because you can blind someone and you don’t want the feds knocking on your door after a crash.

 Finding Northern and Southern Alignment

 If you are in the southern hemisphere, things are more challenging.
 There is no bright “South Star” that stands out like Polaris.
 You need to align to the southern celestial pole using star patterns, the polar scope in your tracker, and/or an app.
-It takes more effort, but the results are the same.
-A mount that can follow the sky accurately for long exposures.
+It takes more effort, but the results are the same – a mount that can follow the sky accurately for long exposures.

 polar-scope-northern-hemisphere